coralogix/cloudformation-coralogix-aws/opentelemetry/ecs-ec2/components.md

 This receiver collects task metadata and container stats at a fixed interval and emits metrics to the next consumer of OpenTelemetry pipeline. `collection_interval` will determine the frequency at which metrics are collected and emitted by this receiver.

 default: `20s`

+#### sidecar:

+If true, the receiver will run in sidecar mode.
+In this mode the receiver will collect metrics from all containers within the same task definition in the same way the [awsecscontainermetrics](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/awsecscontainermetricsreceiver) receiver does.
+This mode is required for ECS EC2 Windows Server environments.

+default: `false`

 ## Enabling the AWS ECS Container Metrics Receiver